Gkimbo/show-me-something-new/README.md

 ## 🌱 Install

 Prerequisites

-Install <a href="https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup">Git</a> if you don't already have it.
+1. Install <a href="https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup">Git</a> if you don't already have it.

-Install yarn via npm
+2. Install yarn via npm

 ```bash
 npm install --global yarn
 ```

-Install <a href="https://www.postgresql.org/download/" >PostGreSQL</a>
+3. Install <a href="https://www.postgresql.org/download/" >PostGreSQL</a>

-Use Git to clone the repository
+4. Use Git to clone the repository

 ```bash
 git clone https://github.com/Gkimbo/within-reach.git
 ```

+5. Run yarn install

 ```bash
 cd within-reach
 yarn install
 ```

-Create database with
+6. Create database with

 ```bash
 createdb within-reach_development
 ```

-Run migration with
+7. Run migration with

 ```bash
 yarn run migrate:latest
 ```

-Create a `.env` file in the root of your project:
+8. Create a `.env` file in the root of your project:
    Run in the terminal

 ```bash
 touch .env
 ```

-Copy the keys below into it and add your own api keys:
+9. Copy the keys below into it and add your own api keys:

 ```dosini
 SESSION_SECRET="YOURSECRETKEY"